Queen Elizabeth Prize for Engineering: The Prize

 The winner(s) of the QEPrize are announced every year by the Chairman of the QEPrize Foundation.
 In the first four prize cycles, this announcement was held at the Royal Academy of Engineering and was attended by members of the British Royal Family.
 The QEPrize award ceremony takes place in the same year as the announcement.
 The QEPrize trophy is designed by the winner of the Create the Trophy competition, presented to the winner(s) by a member of the Royal Family.
 In the first two prize cycles, the trophy was presented by the Queen.
-In subsequent cycles, the trophy has been presented by the Prince of Wales.
+In subsequent cycles, the trophy has been presented by the King, formally the Prince of Wales.

 Winners

-Judging Panel
+Judging panel

 In 2022, the judges for the Queen Elizabeth Prize for Engineering were: Professor Jim Al-Khalili, Dr John Anderson, Professor Brito Cruz, Dr Jean-Lou Chameau, Josephine Cheng, Abdigani Diriye, Alan Finkel, Professor Jinghai Li, Ilya Espino de Marotta, Raghunath Anant Mashelkar, Professor Tatsuya Okubo, Professor Viola Vogel, Paul Westbury, and Henry T. Yang.

 The Chair of Judges include: Lord Alec Broers (2013–2015), Sir Christopher Snowden (2015–2021) and Professor Dame Lynn Gladden (2022–present).